Jacob Lindgren: Chicago White Sox

 On January 5, 2019, Lindgren signed a minor league deal with the Chicago White Sox.
 He split the year between the rookie ball AZL White Sox, the Single-A Kannapolis Intimidators, and the High-A Winston-Salem Dash, posting a 2.83 ERA with 28 strikeouts in 28.2 innings of work.

-Lindgren did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He resigned on a minor league deal on November 2, 2020.
+Though he initially re-signed with the Braves before the 2020 season, Lindgren did not play in a game that year due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He re-signed on a minor league deal on November 2, 2020, and was a non-roster invitee that spring.
 Lindgren recorded a 10.13 ERA across 8 appearances for the Triple-A Charlotte Knights before being released on June 4, 2021.